Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Vancouver Hot Chocolate Festival

 It’s not really a “festival …”

-The festival isn’t so much a “festival” as an excuse to indulge, warm yourself up and try different cafes around town.
+The festival isn’t so much a “festival” as it is an excuse to indulge, warm yourself up and try different cafes around town.
 In fact, often when you go to a venue you have to look around for their Hot Chocolate Festival menu.
 It’s a pretty subtle “festival,” but the drinks are good and usually somewhat out of the ordinary.

 Given that Vancouver’s winter can start to get dreary by the end of January and early February, any excuse to indulge in something like hot chocolate is a welcome opportunity!